-Form 8938 is designed to be used by the Internal Revenue Service for combating international tax evasion and requests information about foreign asset s.
+Form 8938 is designed to be used by the Internal Revenue Service for combat international tax evasion and request information about foreign asset s.

 Yes, most people have to file both.
-Married individuals filing jointly and residing in the United States are required to file Form 8938 if their foreign financial assets are valued greater than $100,000 on the last day of the year or greater than $150,000 at any point during the year.
+Married individuals filing jointly and residing in the United States must file Form 8938 if their foreign financial assets are valued at greater than $100,000 on the last day of the year or greater than $150,000 at any point during the year.

-Generally not, but it depends.
-Form 8938 itself is not an audit trigger.
-If you follow the rules and report foreign asset s, you will generally not be audited.
-The failure to file may result in an audit and penalties.
+Form 8938 is not an audit trigger.
+You will not be audited if you follow the rules and report foreign asset s.
+Failure to file may result in an audit.

 Yes, the IRS can check foreign bank accounts via FATCA reporting by foreign banks.